Anti-Sunnism: Musab bin Umair mosque massacre

-On 22 August 2014, Shia militants killed at least 73 people in an attack on the Sunni Mus`ab ibn `Umair mosque in the Imam Wais village of Iraq, the attack occurred during the Friday prayers, where many of the Sunnis were attending their prayers. and at the time of the attack, there were about 150 worshippers at the mosque.
-The militants were later found to be not guilty.
-The militants allegedly belonged to the Iranian-backed Mahdi Army.
+On 22 August 2014, Shia militants killed at least 73 people in an attack on the Sunni Mus`ab ibn `Umair mosque in the Imam Wais village of Iraq, the attack occurred during the Friday prayers, where many of the Sunnis were attending their prayers.
+At the time of the attack, there were about 150 worshippers at the mosque.
+The Iran-backed Asaib Ahl al-Haq militant group, a splinter group of the Imam Ali Brigades, are suspected to be the perpetrators.